Teaching

 - [MSc survey] Sudarsan Sivakumar — A survey on flash storage disaggregation: performance and quality of service considerations — PDF — 2024

-For my PhD, I have been involved as a teaching assistant (along with coordinating roles) for the following courses:
+For my PhD at Vrije Universiteit Amsterdam, I was involved as a teaching assistant with coordinating roles for the following courses:

 - [2023–2025] — System Seminar (MSc): Teaching students how to read and review systems papers.
-Topics changed yearly and we have covered topics ranging from storage, networks, accelerators, programming languages to data center carbon footprint.
-Additionally in 2023-2024, students were given the opportunity to reproduce systems artifacts and write a system artifact review.
-I had responsibilities regarding the lab practicals, managing the system artifacts, and grading the reviews.
+Topics changed yearly and we have covered topics ranging from storage, networks, accelerators, programming language runtimes, data center carbon footprint, security, to LEO sattelites.
+Additionally, in 2023-2024, students were given the opportunity to reproduce systems artifacts and write a system artifact review.
+I was responsible for the lab practicals and managing the system artifacts.
+Lastly, I was involved in grading the reviews and work distribution for the TAs.

-- Dissagregated RocksDB (2024): Modify RocksDB to allow swapping the I/O engine with a file system plugin and evaluate the impact of I/O engines and dissagregated storage on RocksDB performance.
+- Dissagregated RocksDB (2024): Teaching students about dissagregated storage, I/O interfaces, RocksDB, and performance.
+In this project, students modify RocksDB to allow swapping the I/O interface through a file system plugin, and evaluate the performance impact of I/O interfaces on local and dissagregated storage.
+See bose-et-al.pdf and anh-et-al.pdf.

 - [2023] — Storage Systems (MSc, discontinued): StoNet's flagship course.
 Here we taught students how to design, implement and evaluate storage systems.
-Students had to implement an FTL, a GC algorithm and an FS for the NVMe ZNS interface.
-I was a lead TA and I had roles related to coordination, grading, interviewing students, maintaining the grading/competition framework, server provisioning, lab practicals, student contact person, and I provided educational material for KV-stores.
+Students had to implement an FTL, a GC algorithm, and an FS for the NVMe ZNS interface.
+I was a lead TA (along with Matthijs Jansen) and I had roles related to coordination, grading, interviewing students, maintaining the grading/competition framework, server provisioning, lab practicals, and student contact person.
+I also provided educational material for KV-stores.
+We published our efforts in CCGRID'24

 Academic service